brendancarr34/MIPS-Brick-Breaker/README.md

 # MIPS-Brick-Breaker
-MIPS program based on the popular game Brick Breaker for use with full MIPS processor
+MIPS program based on the popular game Brick Breaker for use with full MIPS processor.